Returning from Maternity Leave – Top Tips for Employers

 There are some really straightforward steps that you can implement in your business to help an employee who’s returning from maternity leave.
 You could suggest that:

-They leave their out of office on for a few days after their return – emails will have piled up while they’ve been away, and leaving the out of office on for a little longer can give them the chance to get on top of the old before dealing with the new.
+They leave their out of office on for a few days after their return – emails will have piled up while they have been away, and leaving the out of office on for a little longer can give them the chance to get on top of the old before dealing with the new.

 Bring them back on a Wednesday – having a shorter week can help them ease back in without getting overwhelmed.

-Help them make the most of their lunch break – to free up some time for them when they’re not at work, let them do their online grocery shop, book appointments or exercise during their free time over lunch.
+Help them make the most of their lunch break – to free up some time for them when they are not at work, let them do their online grocery shop, book appointments or exercise during their free time over lunch.
 It can help make their private time less stressful and make them happier at work.